 In 2004, Mr. Scott Blevins became Sam Houston's sixth principal.
 Mr. Blevins oversaw several changes to Sam Houston including the school becoming K-3, the iReach initiative, and the installation of a disc golf course.

 In 2012, the 4th grade was moved to the intermediate schools and Sam Houston became a Pre-K through 3 school and remains that way today.
-Currently the school serves almost 500 students with more than 60 faculty, staff, and teaching assistants.

 In June 2017, Mrs. Heather Hilton became Sam Houston's 7th principal.
 During this time Sam Houston was consistently recognized as a Reward School by the Tennessee State Department of Education.

 In June 2020, Dr. Casey Cutter was name Sam Houston's 8th principal.
 Sam Houston earned special accolades in fall 2021 - being named as a Blue Ribbon School by the US Department of Education.
 This program recognizes exemplary public and non-public schools each year and is among the highest honors in the field.